vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 - Validation: warning-free full macOS Debug build; all 22 CTest targets pass (10.55 s).

+## Keep decode addresses intact until bounds checking

+- Track discovery now queues the existing `Address` values directly and keeps source positions at their original width.
+The decoder receives a 32-bit offset only after it passes the bytecode window check.
+This removes the manual entry-point conversion loop and four production lines.
+- The audit found that narrowing before validation made a 4 GiB source appear empty and allowed oversized entry points or sequential continuations to wrap into valid bytecode.
+Source-size clamping and address checking now happen before narrowing.
+Exceptional walkers also retain exact source positions in their shared decode session.
+- Added 13 lines to the existing control-flow fixture for oversized entry points and continuations.
+A temporary ASan/UBSan probe reproduced all three failures against the old implementation and passed against the new one, including an actual 4 GiB virtual-memory source span.
+Probe sources, executables, and debug bundles were removed.
+- Validation: warning-free macOS Debug build; all 22 CTest targets pass (10.91 s).

 ## Further investigation

 - Keep test growth proportional to behavioral risk.
 Prefer existing coverage